-c-d) Policy Review - CoreCivic policy 14-02 states "Before hiring new employees or enlisting the service of any contractor who may have contact with inmates/detainees, CoreCivic shall ensure that a criminal history record check has been conducted."
+c-d) Policy Review - CoreCivic policy 14-02 states "Before hiring new employees or enlisting the service of any contractor who may have contact with inmates/detainees,

+CoreCivic shall ensure that a criminal history record check has been conducted."
 "Consistent with federal, state, and local law, the facility shall make its best effort to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse as defined by this policy.
 The CoreCivic 3-20-2B PREA Questionnaire for Prior Institutional Employers form, or contracting agency equivalent form, shall be used to obtain such prior employment information.

 HR Staff Interview - HR staff said she has a criminal background check conducted on all staff hired and new contract staff prior to starting work at the facility.
+She said if they have previously worked for another corrections institution, she will send a request for employment verification asking about prior sexual abuse and sexual harassment investigations or resignations during an investigation.

-Document Review - Completed criminal background checks were provided for fourteen randomly selected staff hired in the last 12 months.
-The criminal background checks for all fourteen were completed prior to their start date.
-Completed criminal background checks were provided for seven randomly selected contract staff.
-All seven criminal background checks were completed prior to their start date.
+Document Review - Completed criminal background checks were provided for twenty randomly selected staff hired in the last 12 months.
+The criminal background checks for nineteen new staff were completed prior to their start date.
+One was completed four days after the hire date though it was ordered prior to the hire date.
+Completed criminal background checks were provided for sixteen randomly selected contract staff.
+All criminal background checks were completed prior to their start date.
+Three examples of PREA employment verification were provided for new hires in the last 12 months.